Luidelson/WTWR-Frontend/README.md

 WTWR started as a way to combine weather data with fashion logic, and it’s grown into a tool I’m genuinely proud of.
 It’s clean, intuitive, and solves a real problem that most people face daily.
 Along the way, I’ve learned a ton about building scalable features, working with APIs, and designing for real users—not just developers.

 And the best part?
 It’s just getting started.

----

-Want help turning this into a portfolio page or adding visuals to match the vibe?